-A poem is a meeting-place for its readers and its writer – and the poems shortlisted for this year’s Forward Prizes are particularly good places for sparking off creative thoughts and conversations.
+A poem is a meeting place for its readers and its writer – and the poems shortlisted for Forward Prizes are particularly good places for sparking off creative thoughts and conversations.
 In partnership with the English & Media Centre, we invited students and their teachers to respond to a poem from this year’s shortlist, either with a short critical commentary or a creative response.

-Young winners in each category, chosen by poet Sinéad Morrissey, each get £100 and a ticket to the Forward Prizes ceremony on 18 September.
-Teachers win a covetable set of the ten shortlisted collections.
+Winners were chosen by poet Sinéad Morrissey.
+Young winners received £100 and a ticket to the Forward Prizes ceremony on 18 September.
+Teachers won a covetable set of the ten shortlisted collections.